Olive Sturgess

+Olive Dora Sturgess (October 8, 1933 – February 19, 2025) was a Canadian actress who worked in American film, television, and theatre during the 1950s and 1960s.

+Early life

-Olive Sturgess (born October 8, 1933) is a Canadian former actress who worked in films, television shows, and theatre in the 1950s and 1960s.
-Her parents were Mr. and Mrs. Leonard Sturgess.
-Leonard hosted his own radio show.
-She came to Hollywood in 1954.
+Sturgess was born on October 8, 1933, Ocean Falls, British Columbia, Canada, and raised in Vancouver.
+Her father, Leonard Sturgess, hosted his own radio show.
+She came to Hollywood in 1954 and attended Whittier College.

 Film

 Sturgess was signed to Universal Studios in her early 20s.
-She had a supporting role the comedy film The Kettles in the Ozarks (1956), which was the ninth installment of Universal Pictures's Ma and Pa Kettle series.
+She had a supporting role in the comedy film The Kettles in the Ozarks (1956), which was the ninth instalment of Universal Pictures's Ma and Pa Kettle series.
 She played Ma's daughter Nancy Kettle.
-In Roger Corman's comedy horror film The Raven (1963) starring Vincent Price, Peter Lorre and Boris Karloff, she played Estelle Craven.
+She played Estelle Craven in Roger Corman's comedy horror film The Raven (1963) starring Vincent Price, Peter Lorre, Boris Karloff, and Jack Nicholson.
 She appeared as Bonnie Young in the Western film Requiem for a Gunfighter (1965) starring Rod Cameron.